-These are used to inform all athletes and the general public of any updates to the top 10 and 100 times, as well as provide a view of all official recorded run times around the Tan.
+These Rules and Regulations are used to inform all athletes and the general public of any updates to the top 10 and 100 times, as well as provide a view of all official recorded run times around the Tan.
 Refer to Hall of Fame.

 Elite athletes pride themselves on having their name on The Tan Digital Clocks and the general public are inspired by these times.

 The Tan Track is located around the perimeter of the beautiful Royal Botanic Gardens in Melbourne, Australia.

 The Tan Track is 3.827km long with distance markers every 250m and is fully floodlit from 5am until midnight each day.

 It is suitable for runners of all abilities and comprises of a gravel track except for a bitumen footpath along Anderson Street.